fathzer-games/jchess-uci-client/README.md

 # jchess-uci-client
-A client wrapper for UCI engines
+A partial but yet usable client wrapper for UCI engines

 ### Log